1sand0s/Inter_Haptics/README.md

                                     From Commandline

 1. Clone the repository.
+2. Modify the path_to_jar1 string field in Ultra_main.java to point to "/root/Inter_Haptics/IS_UltraSonic/jars"
-2. Compile the Ultra_main.java present in the folder /root/Inter_Haptics/IS_UltraSonic/src/IS_UltraSonic
+3. Compile the Ultra_main.java present in the folder /root/Inter_Haptics/IS_UltraSonic/src/IS_UltraSonic
    Using "javac -Xlint:unchecked Ultra_main.java"
-3. Now step down one directory by cd.., that is your present directory should be /root/Inter_Haptics/IS_UltraSonic/src
+4. Now step down one directory by cd.., that is your present directory should be /root/Inter_Haptics/IS_UltraSonic/src
-4. run "java -cp :/root/Inter_Haptics/IS_UltraSonic/jars/core.jar:/root/Inter_Haptics/IS_UltraSonic/jars/serial.jar:/root/Inter_Haptics/IS_UltraSonic/jars/jssc.jar IS_UltraSonic.Ultra_main"
+5. run "java -cp :/root/Inter_Haptics/IS_UltraSonic/jars/core.jar:/root/Inter_Haptics/IS_UltraSonic/jars/serial.jar:/root/Inter_Haptics/IS_UltraSonic/jars/jssc.jar IS_UltraSonic.Ultra_main"

 Components Required
 ==========================